 The benefits of open educational practices (OEP) are many, including cost savings for students/schools, the ability to shape learning materials to meet local needs, share your practice with other educators, and provide students with more authentic assessments.
 This course will take participants through the elements of OEP including open licensing, finding and evaluating existing open materials, adapting existing or creating new materials, integrating open pedagogy (those authentic assessments), and sharing your open teaching practices with others.
 Course materials will be available through Canvas, but participants will be creating blogs to share their work.

-Course Learning Outcomes (LO): By the end of this course, participants should be able to:
+Course Learning Outcomes: By the end of this course, participants should be able to:

 - Apply a Creative Commons license to their own work

-- Find at least one open educational resource (OER) appropriate for use in their teaching
+- Evaluate an open educational resource (OER) appropriate for use in their teaching

 - Adapt or create a new OER